85Ryan/simple-weather-darksky.widget/README.md

 1. Install [Übersicht](http://tracesof.net/uebersicht/)
 2. Download and unzip this repo, rename the file with `simple-weather-darksky.widget`.
 3. Put the `simple-weather-darksky.widget` file in your Übersicht widget folder.
 4. This widget requires an API key from the [DarkSky API](https://darksky.net/dev).
-Before you use this widget, open `index.coffee`, and change the variable apiKey to the key you got from OpenWeatherMap.
+Before you use this widget, open `index.coffee`, and change the variable apiKey to the key you got from DarkSky API.
 5. You can change the units format (si or us) in `index.coffee`.
 6. The widget uses the new Geolocation API to find your location automatically.
 Requires Übersicht 0.5 or later to work.